stevleibelt/php_component_proxy_logger/README.md

 # Version History

 * [next](https://github.com/stevleibelt/php_component_logger)
-    * ProxyLogger where you inject your real logger and set a trigger level
+    * TriggeredProxyLogger where you inject your real logger and set a trigger level
-    * ProxyLoggerFactory to easy up ProxyLogger creation
+    * TriggeredProxyLoggerFactory to easy up ProxyLogger creation
+    * AbstractProxyLogger for speeding up creation of own ProxyLogger classes
     * LogEntry class to use a [simple value object](http://en.wikipedia.org/wiki/Data_Transfer_Object)
     * LogEntryFactory to easy up LogEntry creation
     * LogEntryCollection for easy dealing with multiple LogEntries